serial-commit-dev/Web-Shooter/README.md

 ---

 *Designed and built by [serial-commit-dev](https://github.com/serial-commit-dev)*
-*Concept inspired by a long-standing interest in electromagnetic induction — finally put to paper after SSLC. 🎓* *Idea Inspired from the movie: Spiderman: Into the Spider Verse*
+*Concept inspired from electromagnetic induction  -Idea Inspired from the movie: Spiderman: Into the Spider Verse*